void-linux/void-packages/Manual.md

 They should be named like their upstream package name with the following
 exceptions:

-- The package is a subpackage of a front end application providing and provides shared objects used by the base package and other third party libraries.
+- The package is a subpackage of a front end application and provides shared objects used by the base package and other third party libraries.
 In that case it should be prefixed with 'lib'.
 An exception from that rule is: If an executable is only used for building that package, it moves to the -devel